Broad Run Water Reclamation Facility

 The state-of-the-art plant is easily expandable to handle projected growth, and is the centerpiece of a long-range plan to meet future Chesapeake Bay watershed water regulations, which are likely to be stricter than current requirements.

-The BRWRF is the first large-scale wastewater treatment plant to use a combination of GE ZeeWeed® membrane bioreactor (MBR), granular activated carbon (GAC) and ultraviolet (UV) technologies to meet enhanced nutrient removal rules.
+The BRWRF is the first large-scale wastewater treatment plant to use a combination of ZeeWeed® membrane bioreactor (MBR), granular activated carbon (GAC) and ultraviolet (UV) technologies to meet enhanced nutrient removal rules.

 Owned and operated by Loudoun Water, the plant was constructed to accommodate future growth and to reduce loading to nearby Blue Plains WWTP, which limits flow to 13.8 MGD.